pravega/pravega/README.md

 - Java 11+

-The `client` project is expected to be built using *Java 8* bytecode.
-If you have a local *JDK 8* installation, the `client`'s unit tests can be deployed by setting the `JAVA_8` environment variable to point the *JDK  8* home directory.
+The `client` project is expected to be built into *Java 8* bytecode.

 ## Building Pravega